Forest-Economics-Goettingen/woodValuationDE/README.md

 ---

 <i><sup><a id="fndieter">1</a></sup>The assumed factor according to
 [Dieter (2001)](#dieter.2001) is an exception since it is based on wood prices in southern Germany.
 However, we included it since it has often been applied in bioeconomic simulations for Germany.</i>

 <i><sup><a id="fndieter">2</a></sup>The assumed factors according to
 [Moellmann and Moehring (2017)](#moellmann.2017) are an exception since they are based on surveys of forest owners and managers in the entirety of Germany.
 However, we included them, since they provide estimates distinguishing between the disturbance agents.</i>

 <h1><a name="structure">Package Structure</a></h1>

 The wood valuation implemented in <strong>woodValuationDE</strong> is a three-stage approach, deriving (i) the relevant harvest volume proportions, (ii) the revenues and costs per volume unit, and (iii) the net revenues (see Fig. 1).

 <figure align="center">
   <img src="./man/fig/packagestructure.png" width="100%"/>
   <figcaption>
     <i>Fig. 1:</i> Structural outline of
-    <strong>woodValuationDE</strong> with user input and output as well
+    <strong>woodValuationDE</strong> with user input and output as well as the
-    as the main functions.
+    main functions.
 Font: bold: main elements, italics: functions.
 Color: blue: function derived in Fuchs et al. (in preparation) based on Offer and Staupendahl (2018), green: functions taken from v.
+Bodelschwingh (2018),
-    Bodelschwingh (2018), red: calamity factors derived in Dieter (2001), Moellmann and Moehring (2017) and Fuchs et al. (2022a, 2022b).
-Box shape:
-    rectangular: functions and factors, parallelogram: user input and output.
+    red: calamity factors derived in Dieter (2001), Moellmann and Moehring (2017) and Fuchs et al. (2022a, 2022b).
+Box shape: rectangular: functions and factors, parallelogram: user input and output.
   </figcaption>
 </figure>

-<br><strong>woodValuationDE</strong> allows for the estimation of wood
+<br><strong>woodValuationDE</strong> allows for the estimation of wood values
-values referring to the volume over bark of the standing trees to be harvested (German unit: Vfm) as usually provided by yield tables and single-tree simulation models.
-Volume losses due to harvest cuts and residuals (in German: X-Holz and NVD-Holz), e.g. due to fixed assortment length, are applied based on the harvest quantity functions:
+referring to the volume over bark of the standing trees to be harvested (German
+unit: Vfm) as usually provided by yield tables and single-tree simulation models.
+Volume losses due to harvest cuts and residues (in German: X-Holz and NVD-Holz), e.g. due to fixed assortment length, are applied based on the harvest quantity functions: <a href="#fct_vol_salable"><em>vol_salable()</em></a>
-<a href="#fct_vol_salable"><em>vol_salable()</em></a> provides the
-share of salable volume relative to the volume over bark of the standing trees that are to be harvested.
+provides the share of salable volume relative to the volume over bark of the standing trees that are to be harvested.
 It represents the volume that is utilized and taken out of the forest stand and is the relevant volume unit for the revenues.
-<a href="#fct_vol_skidded"><em>vol_skidded()</em></a> provides
+<a href="#fct_vol_skidded"><em>vol_skidded()</em></a> provides the share of
-the share of skidded volume relative to the volume over bark of the standing trees that are to be harvested.
-This volume share is delivered to the forest road and represents the relevant volume unit for remuneration for the harvesting and skidding, i.e. the harvest costs.
+skidded volume relative to the volume over bark of the standing trees that are to be harvested.
+This volume share is delivered to the forest road and represents the relevant volume unit for remuneration for the logging (harvesting and skidding), i.e. the harvest costs.
 The salable volume is higher than the skidded volume since it also includes the private fuelwood usage, which is not delivered to the forest road.

-Accordingly, <a href="#fct_wood_revenues"><em>wood_revenues()</em></a>
-estimates the revenues per cubic meter of salable wood [EUR m<sup>-3</sup>] and
+Accordingly, <a href="#fct_wood_revenues"><em>wood_revenues()</em></a> estimates the revenues per cubic meter of salable wood [EUR m<sup>-3</sup>] and
-<a href="#fct_harvest_costs"><em>harvest_costs()</em></a> the harvest
+<a href="#fct_harvest_costs"><em>harvest_costs()</em></a> the harvest costs per
-costs per cubic meter of skidded wood [EUR m<sup>-3</sup>].
+cubic meter of skidded wood [EUR m<sup>-3</sup>].
 Both models depend on the tree species and quadratic mean diameter<sup>[3](#fndq)</sup> of the harvested trees.
-Further function arguments are the stand quality, the type of harvest procedure, and the accessibility of the stand for harvest operations.
+Further function arguments are the stand quality, the logging method, and the accessibility of the stand for logging operations.
 In addition, current market situations can be considered via updated prices for the German reference assortments.

-The functions <a href="fct_wood_valuation"><em>wood_valuation()</em></a>
+The functions <a href="fct_wood_valuation"><em>wood_valuation()</em></a> and
-and <a href="fct_wood_net_revenues"><em>wood_net_revenues()</em></a>
+<a href="fct_wood_net_revenues"><em>wood_net_revenues()</em></a> provide
-provide wrappers for easy application of the wood valuation procedure implemented in <strong>woodValuationDE</strong>.
-Both functions call the previously described ones and combine them to derive the net wood revenues.
-While <a href="fct_wood_valuation"><em>wood_valuation()</em>
+wrappers for easy application of the wood valuation procedure implemented in
+<strong>woodValuationDE</strong>.
+Both functions call the previously described
+ones and combine them to derive the net wood revenues.
+While
-</a> returns a tibble with the entire calculations,
+<a href="fct_wood_valuation"><em>wood_valuation()</em></a> returns a tibble with
+the entire calculations,
-<a href="fct_wood_net_revenues"><em>wood_net_revenues()</em></a> can be
+<a href="fct_wood_net_revenues"><em>wood_net_revenues()</em></a> can be used to
-used to directly get the total net revenues [EUR].
+directly get the total net revenues [EUR].

 In the next section, we describe the functions' input arguments and output values as well as the underlying models and data with their references in more detail.
-The parameters for all models are stored as internal object <em>params.wood.value</em>.
-Users interested in the detailed parameters can call them via:
+The parameters for all models are stored as internal object
+<em>params.wood.value</em>.
+Users interested in the detailed parameters can call
+them via:

 ``` r
 woodValuationDE:::params.wood.value